tryscer/flock/flock-music.md

 ​	Eddie takes out a soft pack of Buzz cigarettes from his overalls pocket.
 “Junior executive,” he says and lights one up, “now, there’s something to aspire to.”
 ​	Barry snatches the cigarette away right from Eddie’s mouth.
 “Why,” he says and puts it in his own mouth, “what do you aspire to?” he coughs.
 ​	Eddie reaches out and takes the cigarette back.
 “Me?
 I want the normal things.
 Success, fame…” he puffs on the cigarette, then offers it to Eleanore. “…equality between races…”
-​	Eleanore puffs on the cigarette with an elegant city-girl experience.
-She plays along: “equality between races… independence… working for the United Nations…” she hands the cigarette to Tim.
-Tim takes it between his thumb and forefinger, gives it a very cool drag:
+​	Eleanore puffs on the cigarette with an elegant city-girl air.
+“Equality between races," she says, "independence… working for the United Nations…” she hands the cigarette to Tim.
-​	“Independence,” he says and puffs.
+​	Tim takes it between his thumb and forefinger, gives it a very cool drag.
+“Independence,” he says and puffs.
 “Driving my bike very fast… napping in the sun… beer…”
 ​	Eddie looks at him.
 “I may grow to appreciate you, boy,” he says.
 Tim puffs in his face and gives the cigarette back to Barry.
 ​	“I’m going for independence *and* watching my very first live show,” I say.
 “Can I have the cigarette?”
 ​	Everybody except Eddie gives out a collective “no\!”